500+ Cover Letter Examples Updated for 2023

 Copy the example above, change the name and accomplishments with yours and you’re ready to go.
 Just remember to personalize each cover letter to the job position you’re applying for.

-Executive cover letter template
+Executive cover letter example

 txt